clabe45/conlang-gpt/README.md

 Options:
   --guide TEXT
+  --dictionary TEXT
   --text TEXT
-  --model TEXT  OpenAI model to use
-  --help        Show this message and exit.
+  --model TEXT            OpenAI model to use --embedding-model TEXT  OpenAI model to use for word embeddings --help                  Show this message and exit.
 ```

 ### `conlang dictionary` (experimental)